-Join Brian Bradley for an in-depth discussion in this video Running across the surface, part of Up and Running with Particle Flow in 3ds Max.
+Join Brian Bradley for an in-depth discussion in this video Running across the surface, part of Learning Particle Flow in 3ds Max 2013.

 While setting up the initial collision and splash elements were a very necessary…first step for this part of our process, we are ready in this video…to move on to creating the illusion that some of the rainwater particles falling…are traveling across the surface of our…sculpt geometry in little runs or rivulets.…To get started, we first of all need a method of creating new…rivulet or run particles from at least some of the particles that are being…sent into this event once a collision…has been registered on our scope's U deflector.…